 - the above function is called the “Probability Mass Function” (PMF)

 For some distributions, the PMF is 0 at every point (eg, if the variable can take an infinity of values).
-Because of this, it’s often more useful to use the “Probability Density Function” (PDF).
+Because of this, it’s often more useful to use a Cumulative Distribution Function (CDF).

-- the Probability Density Function computes the probability that the random variable takes a value less than or equal to a given value.
+- the Cumulative Distribution Function computes the probability that the random variable takes a value less than or equal to a given value.

 - It is written like this: .

-- Where the variable X is discrete, this is the sum of the PMF for the relevant values of X. For real variables, this is replaced by an integral.
+- Where the variable X is discrete, this is the sum of the PMF for the relevant values of X. For real variables, this is the integral of a function known as the Probability Density Function.

 Task (day 4)